 What we don’t: Pricey for having an in-house membrane; runs warm in the torso.

 It’s not always easy to nail a good bib fit, and many women’s designs fall short when it comes to convenience for bathroom breaks.
-Trew landed on a great solution with the Chariot: The wide drop seat is easy to use when nature calls, and you get your pick from six different sizes (XS to XXL) and three inseam lengths.
-We do wish Trew had used softshell fabric in the torso area for added mobility and breathability, and we don’t love the Chariot’s chest pockets, which are less secure as they open vertically.
-Further, for dedicated backcountry use, we find the bib to be too baggy and featured.
-Finally, it's worth noting that we previously had the Primo version of the Chariot ranked here, which uses a thicker fabric and features Trew's upgraded Primo membrane (read our in-depth review here).
-The Chariot Primo will be returning in November, but the Classic is cheaper and more widely available at the time of publishing.
-Both versions nail the trifecta of price, performance, and style for resort skiing, sidecountry forays, and the odd day in the backcountry.
+But Trew landed on a great solution with the Chariot: The wide drop seat is easy to use when nature calls, and you get your pick from six different sizes (XS to 2X) and three inseam lengths.
+We do wish Trew had used softshell fabric in the torso area—this feature helps keep the bib snug yet mobile and breathable—and we don’t love the Chariot’s chest pockets, which are less secure as they open vertically (items are more prone to falling out).
+Finally, for dedicated backcountry use, we find the bib to be too baggy and featured (designs like the Outdoor Research Skytour or Patagonia SnowDrifter are more suitable).
+But for resort skiing, sidecountry forays, and the odd day in the backcountry, the Chariot nails the trifecta of price, performance, and style...
+Read in-depth review

 Best Slim-Fitting Pants for Resort Skiing